-Nick Hersey is a British born painter, printmaker and designer who has lived in London, Sao Paulo, Thailand and Shanghai and who now resides near Sheffield, UK.
+HERSOID is a British born painter, printmaker and designer who has lived in London, Sao Paulo, Thailand, Shanghai and Sheffield, and is now resident in Kuala Lumpur, Malaysia .
 His predominantly figurative work explores the way in which codes, signs and visual narrative can illuminate the existential conundrum of the modern individual and express his struggle to find a voice in the wider context of contemporary society.

 Nick studied Illustration at Kingston University, London before taking his skills into the world of graphic design, where he explored the power of images and typography for a variety of top clients for a prominent London Ad Agency.
 His first exhibition in 2000 – an installation of ‘live paintings’ in London’s Shoreditch, reflected this relationship between image and text, and attempted to expose the creative process behind an artistic theme.

 In 2001 Nick moved with his family to Brazil and spent 4 years living in Sao Paulo.
 There he was able to focus on his painting, exploring through portraiture the struggle of the individual through initiatives, workshops and collaborative projects with young and disadvantaged people from the favelas around the city.
 This was a theme he continued to explore when he moved to Thailand in 2006, working with displaced Burmese migrants who had found refuge in neighbouring Thailand but who had been stripped of their identity – both legally and emotionally.
 His collaborative projects combined self-portraits and subjective paintings, exhibiting his own works alongside those of his subjects, as a way of acknowledging their status and enriching their own skills and sense of self.